-- Don’t give money to any beggars seen at the street.
+- Don’t give money to any beggars seen on the street.

 - There’s the issue of women being divorced or widowed and finding themselves homeless and sleeping on the sidewalks.

-- There’s also a lot of issues of homeless street children.
-There are organizations in Nepal who work towards the improvement of their lifestyle but some are corrupt or simply unqualified to make a mere difference.
+- There are also a lot of issues with homeless street children.
+There are organizations in Nepal that work towards the improvement of their lifestyle but some are corrupt or simply unqualified to make a mere difference.

 - Many tourists might find themselves showing love and support to the beggars but don’t fall for their story every single time.

-- The unfortunate side effect is that as tourists they are often taken advantage of without even knowing.
+- The unfortunate side effect is that tourists are often taken advantage of without even knowing.

-- The amount of beggars in Nepal is breathtaking.
+- The number of beggars in Nepal is shocking.
 Some are professionals who can be laughable but it’s true.
 You may hardly see a Nepali begging, almost all of them come from India.